The application event loop

 for input indefinitely.

-PyGame and SDL require the application developer to write their own event
+Many windowing toolkits requie the application developer to write their own

-loop.
-This is usually just an inconvenience compared to
+event loop.
+This is also possible in pyglet, but is usually just an inconvenience

-pyglet.app.run(), but can be necessary in some situations when
+pyglet.app.run().
+It can be necessary in some situations,

 The call to